-In the 1950s, an energised music scene was emerging in nightclubs and salon de thé in and around Saigon.
-It was propelled by record labels like Sóng Nhạc, Việt Nam, Dư Âm, Capitol and Continental, who put out songs on 7” coloured vinyl — yellow, brown, red, sometimes even multicoloured.
+In the 1950s, an energized music scene was emerging in nightclubs and salon de thé in and around Saigon.
+It was propelled by record labels like Sóng Nhạc, Việt Nam, Dư Âm, Capitol and Continental, who put out songs on 7” colored vinyl — yellow, brown, red, sometimes even multicolored.
 DJ and INFRAcom! record label head Jan Hagenkötter has pulled together a selection of these songs that span the period from 1965 to 75 for the compilation Saigon Supersound Volume 1.

 Besides locating the artists, finding the music from this golden era isn’t easy.
 Jan relied on local collectors like Antoine Toussaint, better known as DJ Datodeo, to help with the search.
 “To share the music that moves us,” Antoine adds.